|Kervihan||Self Catering||Flexible||5||10||3||Extra single beds, Z-beds and cot.|

 Larger towns, also very attractive, include Vannes, Pontivy, Auray, Mur de Bretagne.
 These all have very good markets.
 Vannes has ramparts to walk round, giving great views of the ancient gardens, beautifully laid out, and its lavoir - the steps by the river where the local women would meet to wash and gossip.
 It also has a tourist train, with commentary in various languages, which takes you round the town and points out especially interesting spots.
 There is a Jazz festival, in the streets, during part of July.
 Pontivy is our nearest town.
 A mix of ancient and modern - the modern being the part rebuilt by Napoleon.
 Again, the flowers displays along the river are beautiful.
 There are modern shops, and alleyways with all sorts of interesting small shops.
 There is a chateau to visit, which usually has a summer-long exhibition on.
 Last year it was Breton costumes through the ages.
 There is also canoe hire on the river.
 Auray is a town in two parts, with an enormous market on Mondays in the upper part.
 Hidden away down a steep narrow street you will discover the ancient port of St.Goustan.
 Half timbered buildings line a small harbour where Benjamin Franklin landed to try and drum up French support for the American War of Independence.
 Mur de Bretagne has a Friday evening market, and as well as the delicious food stalls, there is usually a display of Breton dancing and music in the open square.
 And if there isn't, local people start one anyway!
 Visitors are always welcome to join in and try their hand (or feet!) at the deceptively simple dancing.

 These are some comments from our Visitor Book.
-Last year was our first year, with just 3 groups of guests - they seem to have had a good holiday!
 "We've had a brilliant 2 weeks...we can recommend Mur-de-Bretagne for its evening market and a chance to soak up a little of the Breton culture and local dancing traditions...best beach Guidel Plages, very family friendly.
 However, there is so much to do at (Kervihan) that you really don't need to travel to have a fun, relaxing holiday...see you next year!"
 "A great 2 weeks...we found the gite very comfortable and it really feels like home (our stuff everywhere and kids still in bed!)
 Every day has been different with lots to do within easy reach...enjoyed feeding the giraffes at Pont Scorff Zoo...lovely boat trips round the Gulf of Morbihan."
 "We've had a lovely time...plenty to do.
 Carnac warranted a return visit with its beaches, market and standing stones.
 Children loved the 'Balade de Pere Nicolas' and 'Petit Delire' - lots to entertain them.
 So much to see and do we could have stayed at least another fortnight!"